Know your rights | Labour Court Dubai

 - Proofs showing how many months you worked for your employer.

-- In case you were dismissed without notice or without giving an opportunity to appeal against your dismissal, a copy of any court decision was issued against you.
+- If you were dismissed without notice or allowing an appeal against your dismissal, a copy of any court decision was issued against you.

 The Labour Court Procedures in Dubai: what do you need to know?

-- The Dubai Labour Court process is designed to be efficient and cost-effective, with a view to resolving disputes quickly.
-The Labour Court in Dubai process is usually completed within three months from the date of filing the complaint.
-If the plaintiff wins the case, the court will issue a decision on it.
+- The Dubai Labour Court process is designed to resolve disputes quickly and cost-effectively.
+The Labour Court in Dubai process is usually completed within three months of filing the complaint.
+If the plaintiff wins the case, the court will decide on it.

-- The decision of the Labour Court will be final and binding and implemented by the Dubai Department of Labour and Social Security.
-If you do not comply with the court decision, you will be charged with contempt and put in jail.
+- The Labor Court’s decision will be final, binding, and implemented by the Dubai Department of Labour and Social Security.
+If you do not comply with the court decision, you will be charged with contempt and jailed.

 - If you are an employee, you can file a case at the Labour Court Dubai; here at Al Balooshi law firm, labor cases can be handled by our top lawyers who are experienced in UAE labor law.

-- For employers, it is different as they have to go through the Ministry of Labour and Social Affairs (MOLSA) to get their employees back.
+- It is different for employers to go through the Ministry of Labour and Social Affairs (MOLSA) to get their employees back.
 However, the MOLSA does not have any jurisdiction over the labor courts.
-This means that if you want to file a case at the Labour Court in Dubai and win it, it is important to know how to do so.
+If you want to file a case at the Labour Court in Dubai and win it, it is essential to know how to do so.